How to Secure RDP (Remote Desktop Protocol)

 Fully Passwordless MFA

-Security can be vastly improved by completely removing shared secrets from authentication, making it impossible for attackers to guess or steal authentication factors and much harder to spoof identity.
+Traditional MFA adds a margin of security to RDP deployments, but it is susceptible to various bypass techniques.
+To fully secure RDP with MFA, you need to completely remove shared secrets from the authentication process.
+This makes it impossible for attackers to guess or steal authentication factors and much harder to spoof identity.
 Specifically, passwordless authentication based on FIDO standards resists phishing, MitM attacks and hacking attempts as it does not use insecure factors such as SMS or OTPs.
 Moreover, since it’s based on public-key cryptography, there are no server-side shared secrets to steal to elevate a successful breach.

 Role-Based Access Control (RBAC)